- This event has passed.

 After attending this webinar, attendees will gain an understanding of:

-- How to apply the work of anger (which keeps an eye on values and boundaries) when approaching body weight/shape/size and food issues;
+- How dietitians might apply the skills called forth by their own anger (which keeps an eye on values and boundaries) in their work with people who are addressing body weight/shape/size and food issues.

-- How to apply the work of fear (which helps a person orient to novelty and change) in recovery work; and
+- How dietitians might apply the skills called forth by their own of fear (which helps a person orient to novelty and change) in their work with people who are navigating recovery.

 Sarah Alexander, LCSW (she/her) Bio: